bagustris/octave-tutorial/_episodes/04-cond.md

 > changing the order of the loops, then rewrite the code to test
 > your hypothesis.
 >
-> 2. MATLAB (and most other languges in the C family) provides
+> 2. Octave (and most other languges in the C family) provides
 > [in-place operators](../reference/index.html#in-place-operator) that
 > work like this:
 >